fugue/regula/docs/src/usage.md

   regula run [input...] [flags]

 Flags:
+  -c, --config string       Path to .regula.yaml file.
+By default regula will look in the current working directory and its parents.
-  -f, --format format           Set the output format (default text) -h, --help                    help for run
+  -f, --format string       Set the output format (default "text") -h, --help                help for run
+  -i, --include strings     Specify additional rego files or directories to include -t, --input-type string   Search for or assume the input type for the given paths.
+Can be specified multiple times. (default "[auto]")
+      --no-config           Do not look for or load a regula config file.
-  -i, --include strings         Specify additional rego files or directories to include -t, --input-type input-type   Set the input type for the given paths (default auto) -n, --no-ignore               Disable use of .gitignore -s, --severity severity       Set the minimum severity that will result in a non-zero exit code. (default unknown) -u, --user-only               Disable built-in rules
+  -n, --no-ignore           Disable use of .gitignore -s, --severity string     Set the minimum severity that will result in a non-zero exit code. (default "unknown") -u, --user-only           Disable built-in rules

+Global Flags:
+  -v, --verbose   verbose output
 ```

 ### Input